harp-project/AML-Formalization/prover/translation_techreport.md

       ...
 ```

 The disadvantage of this approach is its complexity.
 Beside a state which is needed to generate names for the binders, a cache also has to be maintained.
-Moreover, the conversion can be still sound, if not all alpha-equivalent subpatterns are identical.
+Moreover, the conversion can still be sound, even if some alpha-equivalent subpatterns are not identical.

 ### Name-first with custom substitutions